 Bethany Card, Assistant Commissioner

-The Bureau of Resource Protection is responsible for protecting critical inland and coastal water resources by:
+The Bureau of Water Resources is responsible for protecting critical inland and coastal water resources by:

 - controlling point and nonpoint sources of pollution,